launchcodedev/ninja-print/README.md

   * `default`:

-    Print zero-width special characters and spaces using their abreviated form.
+    Print zero-width special characters and spaces using their abbreviated form.
 Print all other characters as is.

     ```bash
     $ printf "Test \0\r\n" | ninprint -f default